Charles De Gaulle

 The troops in Algiers listened to Charles telling them to ignore the orders of the misguided and fanatical "quartet" of generals.
 The soldiers obeyed Charles, and the four generals were arrested, tried, imprisoned, and eventually pardoned.
 Algiers went independent in 1962.

 From 1958 to 1969 Charles was President of France.
-Today the government of France is unique.
-It's a parliamentarian system with a prime minister but also has a strong president who is actually more powerful than the PM.
-Charles would accept nothing less and such a system allowed him to promote his political philosophy an is now commonsensically called Gaullism.
+The government of France was unique, a parliamentarian system with a prime minister but also with a strong president wiyh more power than the PM.
+Charles would accept nothing less and such a system allowed him to promote his political philosophy and is now commonsensically called Gaullism.

 Experts have trouble telling us just what Gaullism is.
 But we can safely say Gaullism was pretty much whatever Charles wanted.
 And basically he wanted to carve a separate and strong French identity that was pretty much independent of the British and Americans.
 If something was in France's best interest, c'est bon and if the Anglos didn't like it, well, that's tough bananas.